 - Lifting something heavy

-Sometimes, a torn meniscus can occur due to degenerative changes of the knee, even if there is little to no trauma.
+Sometimes, a torn meniscus can occur due to degenerative changes in the knee, even if there is little to no trauma.

 If your doctor suspects a torn meniscus, he or she will perform a physical exam.
 They will manipulate your leg into various positions, observe you while you walk, and bend at the knee.

-X-rays and MRI allow the doctor to evaluate the bone and soft tissue at the knee.
+X-rays and MRIs allow the doctor to evaluate the bone and soft tissue at the knee.